 Commissioned by Sunshine Insurance Group, a Beijing-based insurance company, the 34-story, mixed-use tower provides a new center for the burgeoning tourist area of Sanya Bay—the second southernmost city of China—and a flagship location for the client.
-The 105,000-square-meter building is a collaborative project between the firm’s San Francisco and Beijing studios and serves the coastal location with a 270-room luxury hotel and 18 stories of office space.
+Conceived as a collaborative project between the firm’s San Francisco and Beijing studios, it serves the coastal location with a 270-room luxury hotel and 18 stories of office space.

 The foundation of the site is marked by lush, landscaped grounds along the vertical axis of the master plan.
 A series of low-scale garden pavilions and gardens are developed on the site which are inspired by “a strand of pearls,” strategy acclimating visitors to buildings on the site.
 Because the seaside destination is humid and windy, several indigenous trees and flora have been placed at the office building’s entries to maintain the immediate temperature of the grounds and break up the strong winds from the ocean.
 The effect is an urban oasis in the middle of what is often referred to as “the Hawaii of China” by Chinese locals.